tandemdude/missile-defense/README.md

     - Draw enemy randomly - DONE
 - Moving Enemies
     - Move vertically downwards - DONE
-    - Disappear when at bottom of screen
+    - Disappear when at bottom of screen - DONE
     - Move with random vector
     - Spawn new enemy when previous reaches bottom of screen
 - Projectiles